icon-project/IIPs/IIPS/iip-draft_btp.md

 the next BMC reaching the destination.

 If it fails, then it replies an error.
-BTP Message for error reply is composed of followings.
+BTP Message with error reply is composed of the following,
 * sn : negated serial number of the message.
 * dst : BTP Address of the source.
 * src : BTP Address of the BMC.